tubearchivist/tubearchivist-jf/README.md

 - [tubearchivist-jf ](https://github.com/tubearchivist/tubearchivist-jf) will be set to read-only on **July 20th, 2024**.

 ***What Does This Mean for You?***
-- We strongly suggest *not* installing this repo as it will stop recieving updates.
+- We strongly suggest *not* installing this repo as it will stop receiving updates.
-- Transition to the new repo at your earliest convience.
+- Transition to the new repo at your earliest convenience.

 ## Tube Archivist Jellyfin Integration
 Import your Tube Archivist media folder into Jellyfin